 If you're unsure a transaction is legitimate you can take some extra steps to validate the order:

-- Call up the customer to confirm the details of the order
+- Call the customer to confirm the details of the order

-- Use a security program such as MasterCard SecureCode and Verified by Visa - they are an easy and cost-effective way to authenticate a cardholder at the point of purchase with a password
+- Use a security program such as MasterCard SecureCode and Verified by Visa - these are an easy and cost-effective way to authenticate a cardholder at the point of purchase with a password

 - Reject any order you’re still suspicious of.